-Status On 20 March 2019, the then government announced that it would not proceed with an interim DST but would instead focus on discussions at the Organisation for Economic Cooperation and Development (OECD).
-In the 2023-24 Federal Budget, the government announced that Australia will adopt legislation to implement the OECD's Pillar Two rules, effective for income years commencing on or after 1 January 2024.
+Status In 2019, the then government announced that it would not proceed with an interim DST but would instead focus on discussions at the Organisation for Economic Cooperation and Development (OECD).
+Australia has implemented the OECD's Pillar Two rules, effective for fiscal years commencing on or after 1 January 2024.
+Australia's Domestic Minimum Tax and Income Inclusion Rule will have retrospective application to fiscal years starting on or after 1 January 2024, with its Undertaxed Profits Rule applicable for fiscal years starting on or after 1 January

+2025.

 Scope N/a

 Rate N/a

 Thresholds N/a

 Exclusions N/a

 Effective date N/a

 EY Global Tax Alerts N/a

 EY contact Naomi RossTony MerloInternational Tax and Transaction ServicesEY Oceania Tax Policy Leader at,Australian Tax Desk, at Ernst & Young LLPErnst & Young, Australianaomi.ross2@ey.comtony.merlo@au.ey.com